autometrics-dev/gettingstarted-am-ts/README.md

 The backend service emulates a simple user directory with REST API endpoints.
 Each endpoint is instrumented with Autometrics.

+### Resources

+- see the [documentation site](https://docs.autometrics.dev) for more in-depth information on all Autometrics features.
+- ask for help and share feedback on [our Discord](https://discord.com/invite/MJr7pYzZQ4)!

+## Getting started

 To get the sample up and running you can follow these steps:

 1. Clone the repository and install the dependencies